 The first console that I played was the Atari 2600.
-I vividly remember playing Chopper Command, Combat, and Pac-Man in my friends cool basement.
+I vividly remember playing Chopper Command, Combat, and Pac-Man in my friend's basement.
 Years later, I played the NES for the first time, the game was Super Mario Bros.
 I was blown away at the quantum leap in graphics and gameplay: the vibrant colors, the scrolling screen, the melodic music, and the defined sprites all made for a brand new experience in gaming.
 The NES was my first console, for my 10th birthday that year.
 The economics of the mid-1980's meant that game buying was a serious investment, and so just a handful of games is what most kids owned.
 The very idea of having hundreds of games was ludicrous.

 When the Sega Genesis was released, it was another revolution in gaming.
 The bar was raised, and I took a job to earn enough money to buy one.
 The timing was right, as the version I bought came with Altered Beast AND a mail-in coupon good for a copy of Sonic the Hedgehog.